JBarroca/JBarroca.github.io/_posts/2018-11-15-trying-out-CSS-preprocessors.md

 + removed the solid borders of the base theme
 + changed the header's color and typographic formatting
 + added logo image with usual link to homepage
++ used `@extends` to create a new header-specific wrapper class which inherited from the general wrapper class.

 #### main ####
 + removed padding between header, body and footer wrappers